Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 corrupted.
 In rare cases, it can also happen, that an auto-update is not possible at all, because some file got changed that was not supposed to be changed, or some other corruption has occurred.<br>
 In these cases, you can run the `repair.cmd` script in the DCSServerBot installation folder.
 ---
-## How to set up a Multi-Node-System?
-DCSServerBot can be used to run a whole worldwide distributed set of DCS servers and therefore supports the largest communities.
-The installation and maintenance of such a use-case is just a bit more complex than a single server installation.
-Please refer to [Multi-Node-Setup](./MULTINODE.md) for further information.
----
 ## How to use DCSServerBot in Missions?